This post contains affiliate links.

 Grip tape is a big piece of sandpaper with adhesive on the back.
 It comes in fun styles and colors to add a custom touch to any scooter.
 This is another way you can customize your scooter by knowing how to put grip tape on your scooter.
 But first, you have to remove the old grip tape if your deck has grip tape on it.

 How To Remove Grip Tape From The Scooter Deck?

 To begin, if you acquired or have a scooter with grip tape already on it, and you want different grip tape, the old grip tape has to come off before putting new grip tape on.
-Sometimes grip tape will come off easily and sometimes not so easy.
+Sometimes grip tape will come off easily and sometimes not so easily.
 I will tell you how to remove grip tape and some tips on how to remove hard-to-remove grip tape.

 To get started, set up your workstation by gathering the supplies needed.

 - Allen wrenches (2 x 5mm) for removing the wheel